Ribodou/HYU-software-engineering-AI/README.md

 only provide you with a tool to win a bet but also make it to you possible to reach your desires and dreams.

+## Status
+See the documentation to see the requirements of this project.
+### Working
+- Start a game
+- Load old game
+- Play against the AI

+### Next possible feature implementation
+- Undo move

 ## Contributors
 - **Fabio Motta** (AI)
 - **Marie Pors** (AI)